axr/extras/tutorials/000_tutorial/tutorial.md

 Introduction
 ------------
 HSS is the design language that powers the presentational side of a document written for the AXR platform.
-It's syntax is inspired in CSS, but it takes the concept to a whole new level, providing many new features that enable newfound flexibility and power.
+Its syntax is inspired in CSS, but it takes the concept to a whole new level, providing many new features that enable newfound flexibility and power.